 Security & trust

-At Sensei, as a trusted and long-standing Microsoft partner, our policies and principles align with the Trusted Cloud that Microsoft provides.
+As a trusted and long-standing Microsoft partner, our policies and principles align with the Trusted Cloud that Microsoft provides.
 The Trusted Cloud is based on four core pillars, Security, Privacy, Compliance and Transparency.

 We hope you'll agree that we take security very seriously, and through your own risk assessment and due diligence you'll discover that we'll securely provide you with the partnership you need in your Project Management journey.

-Sensei uses Windows Azure Platform as a Service (PaaS) so that we can build our solutions using the core hosting operating system provided by Azure with Azure SQL as the back end.
+We use Windows Azure Platform as a Service (PaaS) so that we can build our solutions using the core hosting operating system provided by Azure with Azure SQL as the back end.
 With this model, we're able to maintain our solutions and keep our customers running without the concern of patching the Operating System or upgrading hardware.
 The Sensei Hubs are then provided through the Software as a Service (SaaS) model to our customers.

 The team of hub architects that manage our solutions and your data have decades of extensive experience working with sensitive and business critical data and as such, have the utmost respect for the security of your data.